 What goes through your mind when you hear the term “millennial”?
 It’s a word that seems to be everywhere these days.
 But who are millennials?
 What makes them tick and drives their decisions?
 And how can you communicate with them?

-Understanding what a millennial is and how exactly you can reach them is an elusive concept, one that is often frustrating to marketers who are trying to connect with this generation.
-You may have experienced this yourself, and I have both good and bad news for you.
+Understanding what a millennial is and how exactly you can reach them is an elusive concept.
+It’s one that is often frustrating to marketers who are trying to connect with this generation.
+You may have experienced this yourself.
+If so, I have both good and bad news for you.
 Since they are a very diverse group, no single marketing strategy is going to allow you to reach every millennial.

 Watch this video to get a clearer idea of who millennials are and what’s important to them:

 Millennials have a different world-view, and need to be marketed to differently.
-They are a demographic that, in sheer numbers alone, is more populous than the baby boomers, giving millennials significant purchasing and decision-making power, a power that continues to grow annually.
+They are a demographic that, in sheer numbers alone, is more populous than the baby boomers.
+This gives the millennial generation significant purchasing and decision-making power, a power that continues to grow annually.

 Since millennials currently make up 25% of the U.S. population and will compose half of the American workforce by 2020, it’s important that marketers understand the best way to reach this demographic.
 Though they cannot be defined by income, career choice, or marital status, there are a few generalities that can be made:

-It is largely agreed that individuals born between the early 1980s and the early 2000s are millennials.
+An individual born between the early 1980s and the early 2000s is a millennial.

 As the first generation to grow up in the online era, they are used to digital communications and having more choices than previous generations.